people-roofWhat is co-operative care?

 Co-operation

 Co-operative social care refers to a model of social care service delivery that is owned and managed by the people who use the services and/or the workers who provide them.
-They come in different flavours of co-op, which you can read about here.
+They come in different flavours of co-op, which you can read about herearrow-up-right.

 A word of caution